Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 6. Select the invoice type, then click Submit.

-7. At the bottom of the invoice is the option to download it as a PDF.
+7. At the bottom of the invoice, click the option to download it as a PDF.

 Value-added tax (VAT) is a tax on consumer spending within the territory of a European Union (EU) Member State.
-VAT is not included in prices displayed on Enom’s site.
-As a non-EU domain and web hosting service supplier to European Union (EU) customers, Enom must comply with the European value-added tax (VAT) regulations and charge VAT to non-business customers in the EU.
+VAT is not included in prices displayed on Enom's site.
+As a non-EU domain and web hosting service supplier to EU customers, Enom must comply with EU VAT regulations and charge VAT to non-business customers in the EU.

 Removing a credit card

 You can remove your credit card information from your account at any time.
-You are not required to keep any billing information on file; we suggest saving your billing information should you have any upcoming renewals.
+You are not required to keep billing information on file, though we suggest keeping it if you have upcoming renewals.

-3. Scroll down to your credit card information, and select Delete credit card.
+3. Scroll to your credit card information and select Delete credit card.

 4. Click Save changes at the bottom of the page.

-We, of course, want you to be able to complete your purchase, but there are a few reasons that may cause your transaction to be rejected or denied.
+We want you to be able to complete your purchase, but a few issues can cause a transaction to be rejected or denied.

 Note: We currently do not accept 3DS (two-factor) security setups for credit cards.